CraftAcademy/workshop/walkthroughs/step7.md

 This means that there should only be one instance of Course saved.
 (One could argue that the assertion should be rewritten, but for the sake of making my point I would like to stick with this one for now).

 What we need to do is to make sure that every time we run our test we are providing the testing framework with a clean database.
-For that we are going to use a gem called DatabaseCleaner.
+For that we are going to use a gem called `DatabaseCleaner`.

-As usual (you should know this procedure by now) we add that gem to our Gemfile's development and test group:
+As usual (you should know this procedure by now) we add that gem to our Gemfile's `development` and `test` group:

 ```ruby
 # Gemfile